tlorans/ClimateRisks/docs/source/index.md

 Unless it is sourced, any opinion expressed in this course is my personnal opinion only.

-We investigate the use of `ChatGPT` for carbon emissions retrieval from the internet, carbon emissions and green revenues estimates.
+We investigate the use of `ChatGPT` for carbon emissions retrieval from the internet and carbon emissions estimates.
 Those tasks involve Natural Language Processing (NLP) technics.

 Before transfer learning and Transformers models introduction, solving a specific NLP task required training a specific model dedicated to it.